UMAprotocol/docs/docs/governance/uma-holders.md

 1. Voting on price requests from financial contracts using the DVM
 1. Governing the UMA ecosystem by voting on parameter changes and approving system upgrades

-A tutorial on how to vote on price requests from CLI is [here](tutorials/voting-uma.md).
-Voters can also use the [Voting dApp](https://vote.umaproject.org/).
+ Voters can vote on price requests via the [Voting dApp](https://vote.umaproject.org/).

 Voters who participate and vote correctly earn an inflationary reward (currently 0.05% of total network token supply), distributed pro-rata by stake.